 Even though your new 80-character description is by far the largest field in your new expanded text ads, they still command the least attention.
 The messaging of the two headlines of your expanded text ad are the most influential in improving the CTR of your ads.

 Spend most of your time testing new ad copy focusing on your headlines and you’ll quickly find the headlines that improve the CTR of your ad the most.
+You can even import Microsoft Ads IF functions to test copy for different users within the same text ad.
 It’s worth noting though, that none of Google’s ad policies have changed regarding what you can and can’t include in your ads’ headlines.
 Most notably, you still can not include an explanation point in either headline!

 The second headline may appear after a line break: